-This did not infuse me with fresh enthusiasm and the situation went from grim to bleak when I also became technically homeless: I couldn’t afford to pay my rent, so I subletted my apartment and took up house-sitting for friends.
+This did not infuse me with fresh enthusiasm and the situation went from grim to bleak when I also became technically homeless: I couldn’t afford to pay my rent, so I sublet my apartment and took up housesitting for friends.

 My spirit was pummeled; my ego was in shards.

 I was also suffering from the affliction of freshly broken-up people where every sappy song sends you into a fit of tears in the supermarket aisle.
-I knew I’d hit bottom when one night, curled up on the couch, house-sitting and watching Californication, I burst into tears at David Duchovny’s glib lines about women as if hearing him recite sonnets to the loveless.
+I knew I had hit bottom when one night, housesitting and watching Californication, I burst into tears at David Duchovny’s glib lines about women as if hearing him recite sonnets to the loveless.

 Broke and broken, I hit the road with a traveling trade show for a retail store.
 If you’re thinking carnie, you’re not far off.
-I had done promotional modeling for trade shows before, but this was no candyass smiling-in-a-sexy-lil-tee job.
+I had done promotional modeling for trade shows before, but this was no “candyass smiling in a sexy ‘lil tee” job.
 This was grimy, tear-your-cuticles manual labor, which I had turned down several years in a row.
-It was fourteen-hour days of set-up, breakdown, lifting, hauling, you-may-as-well-be-sleeping-in-cinders work.
-You could see why I would’ve turned it down in the past, and maybe you’re wondering, like I did, why anyone would’ve offered it to self-pampered me in the first place.
+It was 14-hour days of set-up, breakdown, lifting, hauling, you-may-as-well-be-sleeping-in-cinders work.
+You could see why I would’ve turned it down in the past, and maybe you’re wondering like I did, why would anyone offer it to self-pampered me in the first place?
 But this time around, I sought them out.
 As much as I have a talent for living off of nothing, I needed to stockpile money so I could move back into my own apartment.

 I’m analytical to a fault.
 My brain generates an exhausting, nonstop self-monitoring ticker.
 So if there’s a lesson in front me, unless I’m being particularly stubborn, I’m likely receptive.
 You’d think I’d be “particularly stubborn” whilst believing myself forced by circumstance into an unbecoming “carnie” situation.
 But either the stubborn in me was squashed by way of my crushed spirit and beaten-down body, or not all self-growth is in my own dictatorial hands.
 I was grateful for labor?
 Epiphany!
 So this was what people meant by character-building.

-While being a carnie, I learned invaluable notions that I may not have otherwise:
+While being a “carnie” I learned invaluable notions that I may never have otherwise:

 First and foremost, I learned that zip ties are the new duct tape.
 I’m not kidding.
 I hadn’t known about zip ties.
 Zip ties connected and held together pretty much anything that needed to be attached or repaired.
 Except my shattered ego.